emnify/product-docs/docs/glossary.md

 :::

 Unlike the [ICCID](#iccid---integrated-circuit-card-identifier), the EID remains the same throughout the life of the eSIM.
-Therefore, you can use it as a permanent identifier to keep track of your SIM cards.
+Therefore, you can use it as a permanent identifier to keep track of your eSIM cards.

 ## Endpoint
-A representation of the device which has a SIM installed.
+A representation of the device which has a eSIM installed.

 ## Endpoint status
 The current state of the [endpoint](#endpoint): **Enabled** or **Disabled**.

 ## eUICC - Embedded universal integrated circuit card
-The embedded universal integrated circuit card (eUICC) is a component of a SIM card.
+The embedded universal integrated circuit card (eUICC) is a component of a eSIM card.
-It allows consumers and IoT manufacturers to provision the SIM with a new [operator profile](https://www.emnify.com/iot-glossary/mno) [over-the-air](#ota---over–the–air).
+It allows consumers and IoT manufacturers to provision the eSIM with a new [operator profile](https://www.emnify.com/iot-glossary/mno) [over-the-air](#ota---over–the–air).

 :::tip Deep dive
 Learn more about the eUICC in our blog post: [What is an eUICC and why does it matter?](https://www.emnify.com/iot-glossary/what-is-an-euicc)